orgua/shepherd_v2_planning/99_open_tasks.rst

 Unsolved, not mentioned Details in Requirements
 -----------------------------------------------

+- Testbed
+    - are targeted rooms limited to BAR II55 - II75 (`cfaed floor-plan <https://navigator.tu-dresden.de/etplan/bar/02>`_)
 - Hardware
     - nodes powered and controllable via POE
         - already available: 20 external PoE-Splitter and 24 Port Zyxel Ethernet-Switch (with PoE)
+        - -> Kai preferes this solution
     - how to control distant long-Range-Nodes
         - idea 1: mobile network for control back-channel
         - idea 2: scheduled via pre-configuration (and access to time-base)
     - variable TX-Power for multi-hop → is it enough to change firmware or do we need (programmable) attenuation?
         - -> input from kai: firmware should suffice
     - should the gpios to target be individual switchable (connected, disconnected)
         - input from kai: no requirement, but current IC supports it (TI TXB03)
     - 2x2x25 Pin-Header between beaglebone and Shepherd-cape is hard to (dis)assemble -> is there a need to forward all pins (additional cape)?
         - improvement 1: used pins don't have to be forwarded
         - improvement 2: do not forward at all -> capelets and targets get connected by better mezzanine-connector
         - -> input from kai: gold plated pins should be easier to handle
     - are there any future-extensions (sensors, actors) that would require a general purpose capelet-Port (SDR-Extension is not feasible for shepherd nodes)
+        - there are still unused GPIO available, even a uart, but no SPI or I2C
-   - does target-cape benefit from vinSHT+/-? seems like a noise-source
+    - does target-cape benefit from vinSHT+/-? seems like a noise-source for the ADC
 - Software
     - how dynamic do Nodes have to react on current environment (network access, gps attached)
         - i.e. system start → look for GPS and network → decide which role is used
         - -> input from kai: nodes don't have to be dynamic, can be reconfigured manually. currently done by ansible, roles per node, infrastructure service
     - do all targets get the same firmware, is it precompiled? is it already individualized, or do we have to change IDs in binary?

 Testbed
 -------